-Interestingly, while the beans are filled with rich medicinal oil, their skins contain a deadly toxin that can be used to make ricin (Breaking Bad fans may remember this!).
-In fact, castor beans are known as one of the most toxic seeds in the world and they’re restricted by law in many areas, and critical processing steps are in place where the oil is manufactured.
+Interestingly, while the beans are filled with rich medicinal oil, their skins contain a deadly toxin that can be used to make ricin (Breaking Bad fans may remember this).
+In fact, castor beans are known as one of the most toxic seeds in the world and they’re restricted by law in many areas, and critical processing steps are in a place where the oil is manufactured.

 Using Castor Oil the Modern Way

 For a while, medicinal castor oil faded from the public’s attention.
 These days, most people don’t use castor oil internally because of its very strong laxative effect, and there are many better, safer over-the-counter alternatives.
 However, when used topically, castor oil has these health benefits that may just surprise you!

 Be sure to use 100% pure, cold-pressed oil.

 - Skin Moisturizer: Use oil from cold-pressed beans to prevent wrinkles and keep your skin looking youthful.
 Rub a small amount on dry elbows and heels.

 - Hair Growth: Castor oil is purported to help increase circulation to your scalp, which helps deliver vital nutrients to your hair.
 Massage a small amount of castor oil into your scalp a couple of times each week for healthy hair growth.